wyj717521/rift-bot-demonbuddy/Profiles/README.txt

 ====>Rift Bot Common/Explore/Full with Bounties
 Create games and do A4 bounties then rifts.
 Credits to sychotix and his wonderful team!

-*The bounties profile is at r186.
+*The bounties profile is at r205.
+*Additional plugin no longer needed!
+All you need is Trinity 1.8.25+ and QuestTools!